EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 #> val_accuracy: 0.8117
 ```

 The performance is doing quite well, which is a pleasant surprise!
-This is what we hoped would happen if we switched to a higher detail tokenizer.
+This is what we hoped would happen if we switched to a higher-detail tokenizer.

 The \index{matrix!confusion}confusion matrix in Figure \@ref(fig:bpeheatmap) also clearly shows that there isn't much bias between the two classes with this new tokenizer.